puli/repository/README.md

 Locating Files with Puli
 ========================

-Puli provides access to the files (*resources*) of your PHP project through a unified naming system.
+Puli returns the absolute file paths of the files (*resources*) in your PHP project through a unified naming system.
 Essentially, Puli lets you use a *resource locator* to access files like this:

 ```php
 echo $locator->get('/webmozart/puli/css/style.css')->getPath();